larpchronicles/rules/rules-topics/999_changelog.md

 * Deep Breath balm now halves Stamina's Regeneration ability time.
 * Formatting Fixes.
 * Removed Bloodletting Coating.
 BLEED no longer an effect.
+* Production skills no longer require a Gathering skill to purchase.
+* Rune of Recall now specifies you must immediately go to and rift in to your target location.

 ### Ritual Magic, Necromancy
 * Formatting Fixes.